+(Continued on next page.)

-Unfortunately, the Council's commitment to 'all farms inspected each year' could not be achieved this season due to the impacts from ex-cyclone Gita severely restricting access to Golden Bay.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.) process report is prepared detailing resource the performance of the ications and District's dairy farms against the Council's dairy effluent re fairly and discharge rules and Clean Unfortunately, the Council's commitment to 'all farms inspected each year' could not be achieved this season due to the impacts from ex-cyclone Gita severely restricting access to Golden Bay.
 This meant that a number of farms in this area could not be inspected before the close of the season.
 Despite the interruption we did manage to inspect 72% of the District's farms, including all the central and southern regions.
 Of the farms inspected, each was assessed against either resource consent conditions for the discharge of treated dairy effluent to water, or against the Permitted Activity Rule 36.1.2.3 (the discharge of animal effluent to land), whichever was applicable for the activity.
 The level of compliance for the 96 farms inspected was high.
-The results were reported as:

-- 94% compliant; - 6% non-compliant; and
+The results were reported as: • 94% compliant; 6% non-compliant; and 0% significantly non-compliant.

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE 0% significantly non-compliant.
 This compares with 93% compliant, 4% non-compliant and 3% significantly non-compliant in 2016/2017.
 As with previous years, there is a continuing trend of Tasman farmers maintaining a high level of compliance and the 2017/2018 season was no exception.
 This high standard can be attributed to the commitment of most farm owners and their staff to employ best farm practices with respect to the disposal of farm dairy effluent.
 Council has also put a great deal of effort into education and advice and taking appropriate action to address issues where they have arisen.
-See figure 12 Dairy Farm Compliance on page 58.
+See Figure 12 Dairy Farm Compliance on page 65.

 We will implement the provisions of the Regional Pest Management Strategy in Tasman and in Nelson to ensure that pests included in the Strategy are managed to minimise their impact on our productive sector and our natural areas.

 Timely reporting of pest management operations in accordance with requirements of the Biosecurity Act.

 (Target: Annual report tabled to Council or a Council committee by 30 November).

 The Regional Pest Management Strategy Annual Report on the Operational Plan and the Proposed 2017-2018 Operational Plan were reported to Tasman District Council on 9 November 2017.

-The Regional Pest Management Plan Proposal 2017-2027 was publicly notified on 4 November 2017 thus achieving notification before the expiry date of the existing Regional Pest Management Strategy.
-This allowed the Strategy to continue in force until the new Plan Proposal had completed its statutory Tasman District Council on 9 November 2017.
-The Regional Pest Management Plan Proposal 2017-2027 was publicly notified on 4 November 2017 thus achieving notification before the expiry date of the existing Regional Pest Management Strategy.
-This allowed the Strategy to continue in force until the
+The Regional Pest Management Plan Proposal 2017 - 2027 was publicly notified on 4 November 2017, thus achieving notification before the expiry date of the existing Regional Pest Management Strategy.
+This allowed the Strategy to continue in force until the new Plan Proposal had completed its statutory process and is formally made a Plan.